sarhowes/assignment2_final/README.md

 first based off the universal values chosen for the simulation (labelled using the grid size and value for the external magnetic field).
 Then sub-folders will be created within these to store data for each of the temperature values that are performed.
 Within these sub-folders, all the values that are calculated over the three runs are saved.
-A data folder will also be made for average quantities plotted over temperature.
-Lastly, folders for the plots will be made, including one for the energy, magnetization, grids, autocorrelation function, and plots over temperature.
+A data folder will also be made for average quantities plotted over temperature (labelled "values_over_temperature").
+Lastly, folders for the plots will be made, including one for the energy, magnetization, grids, autocorrelation function, and plots over temperature (labelled "temperature_figs").

 A typical directory will look like this: